-8. Click 🕑 in the toolbar.
+Click in the toolbar.

 When you wrap a repetition around a table row in this way, the WORepetition symbol doesn't appear in the table.
-Instead, the row appears in blue.
-For additional examples of using repetitions, see "Creating a WebObjects Database Application" (page 59).
+Instead, the row appears outlined in blue.
+For additional examples of using repetitions, see "Creating a WebObjects Database Application" (page 45).

 - 9. In the object browser, select application in the first column. - 10.
 In the second column, make a connection from allGuests to the <WORepetition> tag in the path view. - 11.
 In the attribute menu that appears, click list.
 This binds application.allGuests to the WORepetition's list attribute. - 12.
-Bind currentGuest to the repetition's item attribute.
+Bind currentGuest to the repetition's item attribute in a similar manner.